max-kly/myWeather/README.md

 2. Create a Supabase account
 3. Save you database password from Supabase setup
 4. In your Supabase account click on `Connect` and copy your database connection from `Transaction pooler` section
-5. In your terminal run `npm install` command to install all required dependencies
+5. In your terminal go to the `backend` directory and run `npm install` command to install all required dependencies for backend
+6. In your terminal go to the `frontend` directory and run `npm install` command to install all required dependencies for frontend
-6. In the root directory create a `.env.production` file and set `DATABASE_URL=*your URL*`.
+7. In the root directory create a `.env.production` file and set `DATABASE_URL=*your URL*`.
 Change \*your URL\* to your actual database connection URL you have copied in `step 4`.
 Make sure to change `[YOUR-PASSWORD]` to your actual database password you have saved in `step 3`
-7. Go to [Weather API](https://www.weatherapi.com) and create a free account.
+8. Go to [Weather API](https://www.weatherapi.com) and create a free account.
 Save your API key
-8. In the root directory create a `.env.api` file and set `API_KEY=*your-api-key*`.
-Change \*your-api-key\* to your actual API key you have saved in `step 7`.
+9. In the root directory create a `.env.api` file and set `API_KEY=*your-api-key*`.
+Change \*your-api-key\* to your actual API key you have saved in `step 8`.
-9. In your terminal run a command `npm run seed` to create a table with cities and seed it with data
+10. In your terminal go to the `backend` directory and run `npm run seed` command to create a table with cities and seed it with data
-10. Run `npm test integrations.test.js` to make sure everything is set up and working correctly.
+11. From the `backend` directory in your terminal run `npm test integrations.test.js` to make sure everything is set up and working correctly.
 If all tests fails try to remove `.skip` from the last test in `integrations.test.js` to check if there is a problem with the API key.
 If problem is not related to the Weather API key - look into seeding<br><br>

 ## How to run locally 🏠
 As application is made up of 2 parts you have to run both, frontend and backend.
 It adds one additional step in configuration
-1. Run `npm install` command in your root directory to get backend modules
-2. Run `npm install` command in `frontend` directory to get frontend modules
-3. Add proxy settings to make frontend and backend listen to the same port as by default frontend is running on port 5173 and backend is on port 3000.
-To do this go to `frontend/vite.config.js` and make sure it looks like this (you can remove it later as you're done with running locally):
+1. Add proxy settings to make frontend and backend listen to the same port as by default frontend is running on port `5173` and backend is on port `3000`.
+To do this go to `frontend/vite.config.js` and make sure it looks like this (you can remove it later when you're done with running locally):
 ```
 import { defineConfig } from 'vite'
 import react from '@vitejs/plugin-react'